jrpool/rallytree/README.md

 ## Adaptation

-Because of these limitations, RallyTree performs operations in parallel when it can, but makes operations sequential when necessary in order to avoid concurrency conflicts.
-Specifically:
+RallyTree adapts to these limitations in two ways:

-- In `takeTree()`, completion of the ownership change of a user story is awaited before any child user story’s or task’s ownership is changed.
-But the ownership changes of all of the child user stories or tasks of any user story are performed in parallel.
+- &ldquo;Await&rdquo;: Perform operations in parallel when possible, but make operations sequential when necessary.
-- In the other three functions, the child user stories of any user story are processed sequentially.
+- &ldquo;Try&rdquo;: Perform all operations in parallel when logically possible.
+Respond to Rally errors by trying operations again, up to 20 times.
+(This maximum has been set empirically in testing.)

-- In `taskTree()`, if you have more than 1 task added to each user story, they are added sequentially.
+Testing indicates that the &ldquo;Try&rdquo; method is faster than the &ldquo;Await&rdquo; method, but, if Rally&rsquo;s server cluster is experiencing a heavy load of requests, is more vulnerable to failure.
+However, concurrency errors have not occurred in the first two operations (test-result acquisition and ownership change), so they are performed without either accommodation.

-The sequential performance of operations makes RallyTree slower than it would be if Rally guaranteed transactional integrity.
-Speed increases may be possible by means of techniques suggested by Broadcom in its above-cited knowledge-base article.
+In the above-cited knowledge-base article, Broadcom also suggests a technique that restricts all requests to a single host in its server cluster.
+RallyTree does not yet have a branch that implements that technique.

 # Installation and usage
 To install and use RallyTree: